harsh29320/data_wrangling_exercise/README.md

 # data_wrangling_exercise
-This is an example exercise for data wrangling created during spring career track course at springboard with JSON format as input type.
+This is an example exercise for data wrangling created during springboard career track course at springboard with JSON format as input type.